BlueBrain/NeuroM/doc/source/quick.rst

 The :py:mod:`neurom.fst` module
 -------------------------------

-The :py:mod:`neurom.fst` replaces the deprecated :py:mod:`neurom.ezy` module and brings together various neurom components and helper functions to simplify loading neuron morphologies from files into ``neurom`` data structures and obtaining morphometrics, either from single or multiple neurons.
+The :py:mod:`neurom.fst` brings together various neurom components and helper functions to simplify loading neuron morphologies from files into ``neurom`` data structures and obtaining morphometrics, either from single or multiple neurons.
 The functionality is limited, but it is hoped that it will suffice for most analyses.